mfarik21/portfolio/README.md

 ## Selected Data Projects
 ### Machine Learning Model for Predicting E-Commerce Customer Churn
 Developed a machine learning model for predicting e-commerce customer churn as part of the DTI-DS Capstone on Machine Learning.
 Used historical data to identify at-risk customers and implement targeted retention strategies.
+[Git Repo Link](https://github.com/mfarik21/ECommerce-Customer-Churn-Prediction)

 ### Online Retail Shipping Data Analysis
 Conducted in-depth data analysis of online retail shipping data as part of the DTI-DS Capstone on Data Analysis, producing a comprehensive notebook, interactive dashboard, and detailed report.